MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-negative-impression-based-remarketing-list-association.md

 ## <a name="audience"></a>Audience
 The name of the impression based remarketing list.

-This bulk field maps to the *Audience* field of the [Remarketing List](impression-based-remarketing-list.md) record.
+This bulk field maps to the *Audience* field of the [Impression Based Remarketing List](impression-based-remarketing-list.md) record.

 **Add:** Read-only and Required for some use cases.
 You must either specify the [Audience](#audience) or [Audience Id](#audienceid) field.
 If you are adding new Ad Group Negative Impression Based Remarketing List Associations with new impression based remarketing lists in the same Bulk file, and if you do not set the [Audience Id](#audienceid) field, then this [Audience](#audience) field must be set as a logical key to the same value as the *Audience* field of the [Impression Based Remarketing List](impression-based-remarketing-list.md) record.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Read-only